coconauts/coconauts.github.io/_posts/2025-10-30-backup-internet-setup.markdown

 We take so many things for granted in life when they are working fine, but when they fail, you suddenly realize they hanging by a thread - like, literally, THE INTERNET.

 At home, we get our Internet from a fiber connection, which, as it turns out, it's just light pulses coming thru a cable down the street.
-And this is a single point of failure, ready to be attacked by unlikely enemies...
+And this is a single point of failure, ready to be attacked by unlikely adversaries...

 <img src="/images/posts/rat.webp" alt="A cheeky rat" style="display: block; margin: 0 auto; text-align: center;">